Detroit Movie Palaces

 Your Guide to Classic Movie Theater Filmgoing!

 In northwest Detroit, near Redford Township and the city of Southfield.
 The theater address is 17360 Lahser Road, just north of the intersection of Grand River and Lahser.
 The nearest freeways are I-96 (the Outer Drive exit), Southfield (the Grand River exit), and the Lodge (the Lahser exit).
-Telegraph and Eight Mile Roads are handy ways to drive to the Redford, which is between Six Mile (McNichols) and Seven Mile Roads.
+Telegraph Eight Mile, and Grand River are handy ways to drive to the Redford, which is between Six Mile (McNichols) and Seven Mile Roads.

-The theater name comes from the surrounding Old Redford neighborhood that was in Redford Township before being annexed by the city of Detroit.
+The theater name comes from the surrounding Old Redford neighborhood that existed before that area was annexed by the city of Detroit in 1925.

 Parking is free, and the parking lots are fenced, guarded and well-lit.
 If you arrive more than a half hour before the start of a movie, you'll probably find a good parking spot and also get to hear the entire pre-movie organ concert.
 Theater visitors to both matinee and evening shows range from senior citizens to families with small children.